Ideas + Advice

 We also have a book with the history of the Naval Training Center that floats between our coffee table and side table and makes a great conversational piece.
 I also like to collect various pinecones from the old trees that are still standing in our neighborhood and incorporate them into our décor for a natural look.

 I have learned a lot from trial and error.
-Our smaller living space has taught me a lot of important lessons on scale, function, and color.
-I have learned to love and embrace smaller spaces and the challenges they can impose!
+Our smaller floor plan has taught me a lot of important lessons on scale, function, and color.
+I have learned to love and embrace smaller layouts and the challenges they can impose!

 Follow Kelly on Instagram at @houseofaqua.